 Your older cat deserves the best, and Untamed is your chance to show your love!

 Once we learn a few facts about your kitty, we will design a meal plan perfectly suited to deliver the energy and healthy nutrition needed.

-Once you have seen how your cat loves our food, we’ll make regular deliveries to your doorstep to ensure you can serve the best meal every day.
+Once you have seen how your cat loves our meals, we’ll make regular deliveries of healthy cat food to your door to ensure you can serve the best meal every day.

 You will start seeing the positive effects in no time: